Us7rname/Us7rname/README.md

-# 🪐 CoreScript Labs | Backend & Automations
+# 🪐 Code craft | Backend & Automations

 Hey!
 I'm a Backend Developer specialized in building scalable APIs and autonomous automation pipelines.
 With over 6 years on the platform, I focus on delivering clean, production-ready code.